 - You will be allocated a personal tutor who will support you and signpost any additional support required.

 - Support for academic skills offered by Student Learning Services will be available online and face-to-face, where possible.

 - Physical work placements will proceed where possible and we are working hard with employers to ensure you will be safe and have a good experience in their workplace.

 - As the working world has moved online, so have many virtual placements and internships, offering a realistic experience of the new work environment.
-We are working with employers to expand access to virtual placements and internships locally and throughout the world.
+Virtual placements offer endless possibilities of experiencing workplaces around the world and are an exciting addition to the opportunities available to you.

 Academic skills support

 We have a range of workshops and individual support available for all our students’ needs through our Student Learning Services.
 New students can access the workshop series as soon as they enrol at the University.
 They also have access to Stirling Essentials, a module to help you transition onto study at University of Stirling.

 Support for international students